Coffee gets a bad rap in the world of stocks and shares ISAs. I think that's a bit unfair though.

 Here are four things to think about, away from the amount you actually choose to invest.

 - Invest regularly and robotically, in a way that suits your budget.
 Consistent investors take advantage of the glorious magic of compounding returns over time.
-If you are saving up cash on the side lines, waiting to jump into the market, you are depriving your money of that snowball effect.
+If you are saving up cash on the sidelines, waiting to jump into the market, you are depriving your money of that snowball effect.
 Timing the market is also notoriously difficult, let time in the market do the work instead.
+Setting up a standing order on your Freetrade app can help you out here.
+Standing orders allow you to sit back and relax while your bank adds money to your Freetrade account on a regular basis.
+Many banks offer this on a weekly, fortnightly or monthly schedule - it’s up to you!

 - Diversify and get an asset mix that works for your goals.
 Make sure your time horizon, tolerance for investment risk, and ultimate financial goals are informing the assets in your portfolio.
 When the asset balance fits, spread your money over a blend of assets and geographies.